Public complaints procedure

 6. Use and disclosure of Personal Information

-7. Use of third part Data Processors
+7. Use of Third-party Data Processors

 8. How we protect information